 PLEASE NOTE: We are closed for the Bank Holiday Weekend - Friday 9th April - Monday 22nd April

-Luxury Plastic Flooring Range
+Luxury Vinyl Flooring Range

-Luxury Plastic Flooring Range
+Luxury Vinyl Flooring Range

 The LVT consists of a tough 0.7mm wear layer, and acoustic backing meaning maximum sound reduction.
 This particular range is perfect for busy on the go home owners as it is easy to clean and will last a lifetime.
 It also has a high slip resistance rating (R10) which ensures safety for elderly and young children who are not so steady when it comes to walking.